 Metal Gateways¶

-You provision a Metal Gateway with a VLAN and IPv4 Address block to provide the subnet.
+You provision a Metal Gateway with a VLAN and IP Address block to provide the subnet.
 Then, you connect your servers by:

 - Converting them to one of the Layer 2 networking modes